-The best meeting & teleconference tools for home working
+The best meeting and teleconference tools for WFH

 Having web-based tools for teams to be able to meet, chat and video call allows the office meeting room to be brought into a living room.
 With a large number of team-based workers now operating remotely or on a four day week basis, we look at some of the best options available.

 Slack – the complete communication solution

 Slack is a great tool for remote working and organising and prioritising emails, chats etc. whilst still allowing users to integrate their current email and filing software packages.
 This allows a host of popular programmes, such as Office365, Dropbox, Google, Salesforce etc. to be incorporated into its modern communication interface.

 Slack simplifies communications by creating channels which are designed to provide remote workers an intuitive communications hub for filesharing, video calling and generally staying on top of everything from within one place.
 Work and deadlines can be prioritised and discussions with colleagues automatically assigned a group and importance level.

 There are several pricing plans for Slack and it also offers a free option for smaller working groups with up to ten application integrations and one-to-one video conferencing.
 Slack also partners with some pretty good companies, such as Zoom, whose videoconferencing technology can be used as a standalone tool for easy web-based virtual meetings.

 Microsoft Teams – Straightforward and powerful

 Given the dominance of Microsoft software users, Teams is not only one of the most popular communication programmes but is also one of the most intuitive.
 The software principally provides a chat environment between multiple users and allows for videoconferencing, file-sharing and webinars within one, simple interface.